Brandon CrispHead Women’s Volleyball CoachOffice: 972-860-7324Cell: 818-554-5598BrandonCrisp@dcccd.edu

 In 2016, Eastfield finished 3rd Place in the NJCAA National Championships, won the NJCAA Region 5 Championships, and the Dallas Athletic Conference Championship.
 The team finished 26-5 overall and 10-0 in conference.

-After only two seasons, Eastfield College has experienced tremendous growth under Crisp.
-In 2015, the Lady Harvesters reached the NJCAA Region 5 Championship match and finished the season ranked in the top 17 in the nation in the final pole followed by a second place finish in the Metro Athletic Conference (7-3) with an overall mark of 16-13.
-Megan Murphy was named 1st Team All-Region while Karina Lay and McKayla Petters were named 2nd Team All-Conference.
-In addition, the Lady Harvesters had three Region Player of the Week Honors and one NJCAA National Player of the Week Honor.
+In 2015, the Lady Harvesters reached the NJCAA Region 5 Championship match and finished the season ranked among the top 17 in the nation in the final pole followed by a second place finish in the Dallas Athletic Conference, 7-3, with an overall mark of 16-13.

-In Crisp's first year in 2014, he led Eastfield to the NJCAA Region 5 Semi-Final match and finished in fourth place in the MAC (6-4) with an overall record of 7-17.
-Tiera Williams was named 1st Team All-Region and Megan Murphy earned 2nd Team All-Conference.
+In Crisp's first year in 2014, he led Eastfield to the NJCAA Region 5 Semi-Final match and finished in fourth place in the Dallas Athletic Conference, 6-4, with an overall record of 7-17.

 In the past four years, Eastfield has earned three 1st Team All-Americans, four National Championship All-Tournament Selections, one national tournament MVP, two conference MVPs, eight 1st Team All-Region/All-Conference selections, five 2nd Team All-Conference selections, 21 Region Player of the Week honors, five NJCAA National Player of the Week honors, 23 conference academic awards, six NJCAA Academic All-American awards, and three Chancellor's Award for Academics.